 Because of the soil amendment considerations and the need for excellent drainage, most gardeners grow their pepper plants in raised bed gardens.
-Here is one of the most popular options for growing peppers in raised beds: Natural Cedar Raised Garden Beds (Easy Assembly, Made in USA)

 “The key to a great pepper garden is the addition of compost, which improves workability, water-holding capability, drainage, and fertility of the soil.”The Complete Chile Pepper Book: A Gardener’s Guide to Choosing, Growing, Preserving, and Cooking, by Dave DeWitt & Paul W. Bosland

 Mulch should be applied once the soil is warmed.
-Just as you should wait to until the soil has warmed to plant the pepper outdoors, you should also wait to mulch it.
+Just as you should wait until the soil has warmed to plant the pepper outdoors, you should also wait to mulch it.
 Let the soil come up to temperature with the heat of the spring before applying a healthy mulch of compost on top of the soil.

 Some gardeners like to mulch their pepper plants with coffee grounds.
 But are coffee grounds good for pepper plants?
 Yes, coffee grounds are good for pepper plants – but they’re best in limited doses and they really should be composted first.
-Pure raw coffee grounds compact easily and can create a crusty barrier that restricts soil air flow.
+Pure raw coffee grounds compact easily and can create a crusty barrier that restricts soil airflow.
 Sprinkling some around the plant can look nice as an aesthetic soil mulch, but the thickness of the grounds shouldn’t be more than about 1 cm (less than half an inch).
 Just compost them (compost makes a lovely-looking organic mulch too).

 “Mulching with herbicide-free grass clippings, weed-free straw or other organic material to a depth of three to four inches can help prevent weed growth, decreasing the need for frequent cultivation.”Growing peppers in home gardens, University of Minnesota Extension